sebnilsson/AspNetSeo/README.md

 ### Methods

 - `SetCustomMeta(string key, string value, CustomMetaAttributeKey? attribute = null)`: Add any custom meta-tag.
-Keys starting with prefixes such as `og:` or `fb:` default to the `property` attribute.
+Keys starting with known prefixes such as `og:` or `fb:` default to the `property` attribute.
 Use the `attribute` parameter to explicitly choose `name` or `property`.
 - `SetMetaRobots(bool index, bool follow)`: Specify the instructions for robots.
 Updates the value for `MetaRobots`.